akexorcist/RoundCornerProgressBar/README.md

 * `IconRoundCornerProgressBar` now support for `Bitmap` and `Drawable` for icon
 * Animation for progress update (disable by default) added.
 This feature applied to all progress bars
 * Gradient progress color support (both primary and secondary progress) added.
 This feature applied to all progress bars (([#39](https://github.com/akexorcist/Android-RoundCornerProgressBar/issues/39)))
-* Text gravity when inside/outside and text position pririty attribute in `TextRoundCornerProgressBar` added
+* Text gravity when inside/outside and text position priority attribute in `TextRoundCornerProgressBar` added
 * Integer value support for progress setter (convert to float inside) added
 * Update to Gradle Plugin 3.6.3 and Gradle 5.6.4
 * Migrate from Android Support to AndroidX